CroBiA/potage_data/CONTRIBUTING.md

 ## Make files available to your POTAGE instance and re-load the web-app

-POTAGE picks up the expression data sets from a directory specified in `potage.cfg`., by default this is `expression`.
+POTAGE picks up the expression data sets from a directory specified in `potage.cfg`, by default this is `expression`.
 For an additional dataset to be loaded into POTAGE we create a new sub-directory under `expression`, for example:

         mkdir expression/002_meiose

-We then place the file with expression values (`meiose.tsv`) and the data set configuration file `config.cfg` in the newly created sub directory
+We then place the file with expression values (`meiose.tsv`) and the data set configuration file `config.cfg` in the newly created sub-directory